 Brian Cox and His Hair

 NOTE!
-The above clip does work when you click on it.
+The below clip does work when you click on it.
 But the SILLY THING doesn't have an image thing on it.
 The blasted fool!

 The Mancunian’s renowned rock star locks are said to have the combined power of 30 nuclear warheads, which is pretty impressive.